Intertidal Field Research

 9) All pots from the four mudflats received a label designating the location of the flat, the treatment (netting vs. no netting), the tidal height (High, Mid, or Low), the group (or block) number, and the treatment replicate within the group (i.e., #1 or #2 for netted or unnetted pot).

-11) Processing entailed placing the contents of each pot separately into a box sieve (2 mm mesh) and spraying the mud through the mesh with freshwater exposing the clams, broken pieces of clam shells, and other mudflat fauna.
+11) Processing entailed placing the contents of each pot separately into a box sieve (2 mm mesh) and spraying the mud through the mesh with fresh water to expose the clams, broken pieces of clam shells, and other mudflat fauna.

-All live clams and all broken pieces from each sample were carefully removed for counting and measuring.
-Some samples revealed that green crabs (Carcinus maenas) or moon snails (Euspira heros), well-known clam predators, had preyed on clams — sometimes in pots with clams that had been “protected” with a piece of predator-deterrent netting.
+All live clams and broken pieces from each sample were carefully removed for counting and measuring.
+Some samples revealed that green crabs (Carcinus maenas) or moon snails (Euspira heros), well-known clam predators, had preyed on clams, sometimes even in pots with clams that had been “protected” with a piece of predator-deterrent netting.